-Assuming you have a good credit score, the mandatory cash down payment is only five per cent.
+Assuming you have a good credit score, the mandatory cash downpayment is only 5%, according to the current loan-to-value (LTV) limit.
 That means $50,000 for a million-dollar house.
-If you start saving just five years in advance, you could make this amount by setting aside an extra $833 a month.
+If you start saving just five years in advance, you could attain this amount by setting aside an extra $833 a month.

 Cooling measures primarily target multiple home buyers.
-For a Singapore Citizen, there is no Additional Buyers Stamp Duty (ABSD) for the first home (it’s 12 per cent for the second home, and 15 per cent for the third home).
+For a Singapore Citizen, there is no Additional Buyers Stamp Duty (ABSD) for the first home (it’s 12% for the second home, and 15% for the third home).
 ABSD also applies to foreigners and Permanent Residents.

 In Q1 2019, for example, non-landed prices in the Core Central Region (CCR) fell 2.9 per cent – the sharpest dip since around the time of the Global Financial Crisis (prices in the OCR slipped over five per cent in Q2 2009).
 This was prompted by new cooling measures in 2018.